-The IU Online Undergraduate Certificate in Medical Coding focuses on pathophysiology, pharmacology, coding, medical reimbursement, and basic concepts of health information.
+The IU Online Undergraduate Certificate in Medical Coding teaches you to understand medical terminology, private payer policies, and government regulations.
 Upon successful completion of the certificate program, you are eligible to seek the Certified Coding Associate (CCA) credential offered by the American Health Information Management Association (AHIMA).

 As a student in the program, you take courses and labs covering healthcare information requirements and standards, medical science for health information, ICD-10-CM coding, CPT coding, the release of patient information, and healthcare reimbursement systems.
 The curriculum also includes a unique professional practicum component that integrates classroom instruction with applied, technical experience in an actual healthcare facility.

 Your IU Online Undergraduate Certificate prepares you for such careers as:

 - Benefits coordinator

 - Documentation and coding specialist